What to Expect from Your Rhinoplasty Recovery

 And what you can do to make your recovery go as quickly and comfortably as possible

 While recovery from any surgery varies from person to person, the initial healing process that comes after a rhinoplasty procedure usually follows a fairly standard progression lasting roughly one to two weeks with some possible residual swelling persisting after that.
 Before your operation, Dr. Berman will provide you with comprehensive pre and post-surgery instructions.
 To schedule a consultation, call 561-417-0171.
 In the meantime, here is a brief rundown of the different rhinoplasty recovery phases and a few quick tips that will help make your recuperation as pleasant as possible and ensure the quality of your results.

 The initial few days of your recovery will be the worst as you may experience some nausea and the inability to breathe through your nose which often causes your throat to dry out and sleeping to become more difficult.
 Keeping your head elevated above your torso and icing the affected area will reduce swelling and nasal pressure.
-You will start to feel much better after your nasal packaging is removed either on post-operative day or one to two days after.
-At this point you should begin using saline nasal spray to keep blood from drying and forming an uncomfortable crust.
-Usually at the end of the first week your splint and any sutures you receive will also be removed allowing you your first glimpse at your freshly sculpted nose!
+You will start to feel much better after your nasal packaging is removed either on the postoperative day or one to two days after.
+At this point, you should begin using a saline nasal spray to keep blood from drying and forming an uncomfortable crust.
+Usually, at the end of the first week, your splint and any sutures you receive will also be removed allowing you your first glimpse at your freshly sculpted nose!

 If operative plastic surgery isn’t right for you or your schedule, Dr. Berman offers a non-surgical, injection rhinoplasty procedure.
 This comes with the added benefits of a shorter downtime and lower cost.

 If you have had a previous nose job done and are unsatisfied with your nose’s functionality or aesthetics, revision rhinoplasty is one of Dr. Berman’s specialties.